vuejs/eslint-plugin-vue/docs/rules/no-potential-component-option-typo.md

 </eslint-code-block>

-> we use editdistance to compare two string similarity, threshold is an option to control upper bound of editdistance to report
+> we use edit distance to compare two string similarity, threshold is an option to control upper bound of edit distance to report

 **Here is the another example about config option `threshold`**